jhunold/shared_instance/README.md

 ------------

 `shared_instance` is a wrapper around `std::shared_ptr` ensuring that the pointer is always set to value other than `nullptr`.
-Attemps to construct a `shared_instance` with a null value lead to an exception.
+Attempts to construct a `shared_instance` with a null value lead to an exception.
 The purpose is to notice errorneous null pointers as soon as possible -- when the pointer is set rather than when the pointer is